Trevin-Small/Trevin-Small/README.md

 - 🌱 I am a CS major at Purdue University, and I plan to take part in the Machine Learning and Artificial Intelligence focus track in my upper-classmen studies.

 - 💞️ I’m looking to collaborate on NFT's.
-If you have an idea you're looking to launch, contact me!
+If you have an idea you're looking to launch/would like to help me launch one, contact me!

 - 📫 How to reach me: trevincub03@gmail.com